matthieugomez/statar/README.md

 ````

 # Other
-- `floor_date`, originally from the package `lubridate`, is rewritten to accept "quarter" as an argument
+- `floor_date`, originally from the package `lubridate`, now accepts "quarter" as an argument
 - `tempname` creates a name not assigned in the environment specified by the second variable

 	````R